-The engine is the heart of a car, which means without it a car is completely useless.
-To hold the heart of the car in place you need strong links that don’t let the engine fall on the ground.
-These links are called engine mounts and they are responsible for keeping the engine tightly in one place.
+The engine is the heart of a car, i.e. without it a car is completely useless.
+To keep the heart of the car in place, you need strong connections that won’t let the engine fall to the ground.
+These connections are called engine mounts, and they are responsible for keeping the engine firmly in place.

-Engine mounts can be found in every shape and size but they all do the same job and that is to discourage engine vibrations from spreading out to the rest of the car.
-That’s why engine mounts are made with a combination of both metal and rubber.
-The metal is responsible for withstanding the weight of the engine and securing it in place even when extreme torque is applied by the engine.
+Engine mounts come in all shapes and sizes, but they all have the same task, namely to prevent engine vibrations from spreading to the rest of the car.
+For this reason, engine mounts are made from a combination of metal and rubber.
+The metal is responsible for withstanding the weight of the engine and keeping it in place even when the engine is exerting extreme torque.

-The rubber part, on the other hand, is responsible for reducing vibrations from reaching elsewhere.
-After understanding the functions of an engine mount, it should be clear that some symptoms might arise as a result of engine mount failure.
-We have created a list of symptoms which are most commonly found with such failure.
+The rubber part, on the other hand, is responsible for reducing the vibrations that can occur elsewhere.
+After understanding the functions of an engine mount, it should be clear that some symptoms can occur as a result of engine mount failure.
+We have compiled a list of symptoms that are most common in such a failure.

 Engine Mount Symptoms

-The symptoms are a clear-cut warning for you to get your car fixed before further problems start to arise.
+These symptoms are a clear warning for you to have your car repaired before further problems occur.

 Too Much Noise from Under the Hood

-The engine mounts are in place to reduce the amount of noise the engine makes, so if there is any unnecessary noise reaching you, there has to be something wrong with the engine mounts.
-This is especially true when you hit a bump or pothole hard and there is loud clattering in the engine bay.
-You should contact the mechanic as soon as possible if you hear something like this as a failing engine mount can create lots of damage if not repaired on time.
+The engine mounts are provided to reduce the noise of the engine.
+So if unnecessary noise reaches you, there must be something wrong with the engine mounts.
+This is especially true if you hit hard against a bump or pothole and a loud rattling can be heard in the engine compartment.
+If you hear such a thing, you should contact the mechanic as soon as possible, because a defective engine mount can cause great damage if it is not repaired in time.

-The engine mount is supposed to dampen and reduce the vibrations of an ignited engine.
-So, if you are feeling more vibrations inside the car than usual, there is probably something wrong with the rubber in your engine mounts.
+The engine mount is intended to dampen and reduce the vibrations of an ignited engine.
+So if you feel more vibrations inside the car than usual, there is probably something wrong with the rubber in your engine mounts.
 Rubber is a component that can wear out due to friction and extreme stress.
-The engine exerts both on the engine mounts so it is natural for the rubber to wear out and fail to cause its vital functions to deteriorate.
+The engine exerts both on the engine mounts, so it’s only natural that the rubber wears out, causing its vital functions to be affected.

 Unnecessary Engine Movement

-This symptom will not be easily noticeable.
-You might come upon it by chance when you have the hood popped open to fill coolant in the radiator or you could notice this after experiencing the other two symptoms.
-When the tightness in the engine mounts loosens up, the engine will start shaking and vibrating violently.
-This movement can become even more violent when you press on the gas and try to accelerate.
-The torque produced by the engine will further destroy the engine mounts and compel you to g for repairs as soon as possible
+This symptom will not be easily noticed.
+You may come across it accidentally when you open the hood to fill coolant into the radiator, or you may notice it after the other two symptoms appear.
+If the seal on the engine mounts loosens, the engine will begin to shake and vibrate violently.
+This movement can become even more violent if you press the gas and try to accelerate.
+The torque generated by the engine will further destroy the engine mounts, forcing you to make repairs as soon as possible.

-Solving engine mount failure is not easily accomplished.
-Most times you cannot even see the mounts from the top, so you can’t tell just by looking if something has gone wrong.
-Therefore, making a visit to the mechanic can be your only retreat.
+The solution to an engine mount failure is not easy to find.
+Most of the time you can’t even see the brackets from above, so you can’t tell if something went wrong just by looking at them.
+Therefore, a visit to the mechanic may be the only place of retreat.

-The rubber in the engine mount is responsible for reducing vibrations and absorbing the torque created by the engine.
-Usually, it is not the entire engine mount that is failing, it can only be the rubber bushings that have gone bad, so replacing them can solve your issue for the time being.
-However, to get the rubber replaced you need to visit the mechanic as you cannot do it yourself at home.
-If it’s not possible, you have to replace the whole engine mount.
-You can find Engine mounts for your engine at Amazon: Engine Mounts
+The rubber in the engine mount has the task of reducing vibrations and absorbing the torque generated by the engine.
+Usually it’s not the whole engine mount that fails; generally it’s only the rubber bushings which may have become damaged, so replacing these bushings may solve your problem temporarily.
+To have the rubber replaced, however, you will have to see the mechanic, as you cannot do this yourself at home.
+If this is not possible, you must replace the entire engine mount.
+You can find engine mounts for your engine at Amazon: Engine Mounts

 Install a Strut Bar

-The strut bar or a towering strut brace is usually used to ameliorate handling and reduce the play in the chassis while making sharp turns, but this bar can be used ingeniously to act as a last resort keeping the engine from moving too much.
-The strut bar incidentally comes over the top of the engine and is very close to its head so if there is any movement in the engine the strut bar will restrict it and stop any further damage from happening.
-However, leaving your engine to the mercy of the strut bar will create even more noise than usual, so it would be a better idea to have the engine mounts fixed and let the strut bar do its actual job
+The strut bar or a towering strut brace is usually used to improve handling and reduce chassis play during sharp turns, but this brace can be used ingeniously as a last resort to protect the engine from excessive movement.
+The strut brace happens to come over the top of the motor and is very close to the head of the motor so that if the motor moves, the strut brace will restrict it and prevent further damage.
+However, if you leave your motor at the mercy of the strut brace, there will be even more noise than usual, so it would be better to fix the motor brackets and let the strut brace do its actual job.

 Engine Mount Replacement Cost

-Repairing or replacing the engine mounts is the last resort.
-When you have tried everything else and all have failed to give you the desired result, it is time to think about a serious repair.
-The first thing to notice here is that engine mounts are made of a mixture of two components metal and rubber.
-If there is a crack in the metal part from the constant torque exerted by the engine, you have to look at a possible replacement.
-And the thing about replacements is that they cost a lot.
-That is not because the engine mounts are very rare and difficult to find but because the labor work required to replace the mounts is very strenuous.
+Repair or replacement of the motor mounts is the last resort.
+If you have tried everything else and not achieved the desired result, it is time to think about a serious repair.
+The first thing you notice here is that engine mounts are made from a mixture of two components – metal and rubber.
+If the metal part shows a crack due to the constant torque exerted by the engine, you will have to look for a possible replacement.
+And the thing about spare parts is that they cost a lot.
+This is not because the engine mounts are very rare and hard to find, but because the work involved in replacing the mounts is very hard.

-Your mechanic will have to lift up the engine via a pulley and chain and hold it afloat while he inspects and changes the engine mount.
-Even a small thing such as an inspection will require your mechanic to lift up your car and look underneath.
-Seeing the nature of this operation, the mechanic will ask you for a lot of money.
+Your mechanic has to lift the engine with a pulley and chain and keep it lifted while he inspects and replaces the engine mount.
+Even with such a small thing as an inspection, your mechanic must lift your car and look under the engine mount.
+Given the nature of this operation, the mechanic will ask you for a lot of money.

-For a typical engine mount replacement, the mechanic will bill you around $200 – $500 in labor costs and then you have to add in the cost of the engine mount itself.
-Fortunately, the part itself costs around $100 to $300, so you are looking at a total cost of around $300 – $800.
-Keep in mind that the cost of repairs is directly proportional to the make and model of your car and the part’s availability.
+For a typical replacement of the engine mount, the mechanic will charge you about $200 to $500 in labor costs, and then you have to add the cost of the engine mount itself.
+Fortunately, the part itself costs about $100 to $300, so the total cost is about $300 – $800.
+Remember that the cost of repair is directly proportional to the make and model of your car and the availability of the part.